 Many of the databases listed below are for use by UW-Platteville students, faculty and staff only.
-For information on using databases from off campus, please see the Guide for Off-campus users or Service to Distance Education Students.
+For information on using databases from off campus, please see the Guide for Off-campus users.

 Read the FAQs about our Find It! service.